-Single SN algorithm: As illustrated in Figure 1, a commonlyimplemented and straightforward way to preserve packet order is to use a single global sequence number (SN) generator.
+Single SN algorithm: As illustrated in Figure 1, a commonly-implemented and straightforward way to preserve packet order is to use a single global sequence number (SN) generator.
 Each arriving packet is simply stamped with an incremented sequence number.
 Then, the reordering unit at the output link transmits only packets with the oldest sequence number.
 Other packets keep waiting.
 We will also later show that while this simple architecture is easy to implement, it can cause high reordering delays, because packets of one flow may need to wait for a long time for late packets of a different flow.

-Hashed SN algorithm [16]: As discussed in the related work, it is also possible to statically aggregate flows into ordering domains using hashing.
+Hashed SN algorithm [17]: As discussed in the related work, it is also possible to statically aggregate flows into ordering domains using hashing.
 We will use this algorithm as our second baseline algorithm, and denote it as Hashed SN.

 We start by defining the potential reordering delay of a packet as the difference between its arrival time, and the latest departure time of a previously-arrived packet that requires order preservation.
+Note that this definition is slightly different from the conventional reordering delay that was discussed through the paper, since its timespan overlaps the processing time of the packet.
+The intuition for such definition is to indicate whether the departure time of the packet was determined by the processing of the packet itself (processing delay), or by the departure time of the previous packet (potential reordering delay).
 For example, consider two packets A and B, such that their order needs to be preserved.
-Assume that B arrives at $t{\text{arr,B}}$, and A departs at $t{\text{dep,A}}$.
-Then the potential reordering delay of packet B is defined as $\max(t{\text{dep,A}} - t{\text{arr,B}}, 0)$.
+Assume that Barrives at $t{arr,B}$, and A departs at $t{dep,A}$.
+Then the potential reordering delay of packet B is defined as $\max(t{dep,A} - t{arr,B}, 0)$.

 Our goal is to present the cumulative distribution function of the total delay T_T , given the distributions of the processing delay (T{proc}) and of the potential reordering delay (T{RO}).
 We make several simplifying assumptions.
 First, we assume that the processing delay includes both the processing time and the buffering time.
 We also assume that we can neglect the transmission delay of the packets at the output.
 We further assume that the processing delay and the potential reordering delay follow independent distributions, and that the processing delays of different packets are independent as well.
-Finally, we assume a common slotted-time model [29].
+Finally, we assume a common slotted-time model [30].